 Special Party Treats:

 - Dip made of peanut butter and honey.
 Dippers were apples and bananas splashed with pineapple or lemon juice to keep them from discoloring.

 - A platter of oatmeal cookies, sticks of string cheese, bite size Ritz crackers and goldfish crackers.

 - A platter of gelatin Jigglers in lime, orange, and cherry flavors in flower, star, and fish shapes.

-- The terra-cotta pots can also used to hold party favors such as stencils, markers, plastic scoops and packets of easy-to-grow seeds, such as sunflowers.
+- The terra-cotta pots can also be used to hold party favors such as stencils, markers, plastic scoops and packets of easy-to-grow seeds, such as sunflowers.

-For a list of materials and ideas on how to set up the party, pick up a copy of my latest book, Living in the Garden Home.
+For a list of materials and ideas on how to set up the party, pick up a copy of my book, Living in the Garden Home.